-You can use Microsoft's MfcMapi.exe utility to view the property and its value, if they have been created.
-(The utility is a free download from Microsoft; Google "mfcmapi" and visit the www.microsoft.com/downloads link.)
+You can use the Microsoft MfcMapi.exe utility to view the property and its value, if they have been created.
+(The utility is a free download from Microsoft.
+You can search in Google for "mfcmapi" and visit the www.microsoft.com/downloads link.)
 Most problems in migrating custom attributes can be diagnosed by these quick tests:

 - Verify that the target property specified in the customattrs.tsv file does not already exist, and that the target property is in the correct format.
-See About MAPI properties below for more information about this. - Verify that the customattrs.tsv file is UNICODE, not ANSI. - Verify that the last line in the customattrs.tsv file is followed by a line feed and carriage return (position the cursor at the end of the last line and press Enter). - If any data row(s) remain in the original attrs.tsv file, make sure that no ID value in customattrs.tsv is the same as any ID value in attrs.tsv.
+See About MAPI properties below for more information about this. - Verify that the customattrs.tsv file is UNICODE, not ANSI. - Verify that the last line in the customattrs.tsv file is followed by a line feed and carriage return (position the cursor at the end of the last line and press Enter). - If any data rows remain in the original attrs.tsv file, make sure that no ID value in customattrs.tsv is the same as any ID value in attrs.tsv.
 Custom attributes will not migrate correctly if any ID value appears in both files.